replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

       --log_level string   Log level (default "info")
 ```

+⚠️ _**Warning**:_ Purging a node is intended to be an irrevocable operation and is meant to permanently remove the node from the cluster with the expectation that it will never become a member again.

 ### Rook

 The EKCO operator is responsible for appending nodes to the CephCluster `storage.nodes` setting to include the node in the list of nodes used by Ceph for storage.
 This operation only appends nodes.
 Removing nodes is done during the purge.